 SECTION 12.
-A shot clock operator shall be used in all games where a visible shot clock is available.
+A shot clock operator shall be used in all games.
 It is recommended that the shot clock operator have this duty as the main function in the game; however, it is permissible for the shot clock operator to have other duties (e.g. timekeeper).
-For stadiums and facilities that do not have visible clocks the game officials will administer the shot clock procedure and use the game clock, initiating the call on an increment of 10, it will always end on an increment of 10.
-(See Rule 6-11.)
+(See Rule 4-15.)